Business licences and permits

 What happens next?

 You are required to fix a notice to the premises on the day you submit your application to the council.
 The notice must be easily visible and legible to the public.
-The notice must remain in place for the duration of the public consultation period, which is days beginning the day after the day that the application is submitted to the council.
+The notice must remain in place for the duration of the public consultation period, which is 14 calendar days beginning the day after the day that the application is submitted to the council.
 Public holidays are not included when calculating days.

-Application for pavement licence (Word doc) [52KB]
+Application for pavement licence (Word doc) [57KB]

 Failed application redress

 If you wish to discuss the council's decision to refuse your licence application, please email licensing@hillingdon.gov.uk or call 01895 277433.
+There is no statutory appeal process.

 Licence holder redress - licence revocation